 The sale of products for human use and consumption involves the risk of injury or illness to consumers.
 Such injuries may result from inadvertent mislabeling, tampering by unauthorized third parties or product contamination or spoilage.
 Under certain circumstances, we may be required to recall or withdraw products, suspend production of our products or cease operations, which may lead to a material adverse effect on our business.
 In addition, customers may cancel orders for such products as a result of such events.
 Even if a situation does not necessitate a recall or market withdrawal, product liability claims might be asserted against us.
 While we are subject to governmental inspection and regulations and believe our facilities and those of our copackers and suppliers comply in all material respects with all applicable laws and regulations, if the consumption of any of our products causes, or is alleged to have caused, a health-related illness we may become subject to claims or lawsuits relating to such matters.
-Even if a product liability claim is unsuccessful or is not fully pursued, the negative publicity surrounding any assertion that our products caused illness or physical harm, including the risk of reputational harm being magnified and/or distorted through the rapid dissemination of information over the Internet, including through news articles, blogs, chat rooms and social media sites, could adversely affect our reputation with existing and potential customers and consumers and our corporate and brand image.
-Moreover, claims or liabilities of this type might not be covered by our insurance or by any rights of indemnity or contribution that we may have against others.
+Even if a product liability claim is unsuccessful or is not fully pursued, the negative publicity surrounding any assertion that our products caused illness or physical harm, including the risk of reputational harm being magnified and/or distorted through the rapid dissemination of information over the Internet, including through news articles, blogs, chat rooms and social media sites, could adversely affect our reputation with existing and potential customers and constribution that we may have against others.
 We maintain product liability insurance in an amount that we believe to be adequate.
 However, we cannot be sure that we will not incur claims or liabilities for which we are not insured or that exceed the amount of our insurance coverage.
-A product liability judgment against us or a product recall could have a material adverse effect on ou
+A product liability judgment against us or a product recall could have a material adverse effect on our business, consolidated financial condition, results of operations or liquidity.